Bách Tùng Diệp Park: Functionality

 Previously, this area has only housed the statue of Tran Van On, a student at Pétrus Ký School who was fatally shot by the French authorities during the student protests in Saigon in early 1950.
-However, following the demolition of Quách Thị Trang Square in front of Ben Thanh Market for the construction of an underground station on Linea 1 City Metro, the statue of Quach Thi Trang was relocated here.
+However, following the demolition of Quách Thị Trang Square in front of Ben Thanh Market for the construction of an underground station on Ho Chi Minh City Metro Line 1, the statue of Quach Thi Trang was relocated here.
 Within the park stands a centuries-old banyan tree with five trunks, estimated to be over 300 years old as of the early 2000s.
 According to Pétrus Ký, in this area during the reign of King Tu Duc, there was a bustling market called Cây Da Còm, which was frequented by students purchasing clothes and hats before taking Confucian court examinations.

 Around 2006, there was a proposal to build a five-story underground parking lot beneath the park, consisting of three levels for parking and two levels for commercial purposes.
 However, by early 2017, this plan was scrapped as it no longer aligned with urban planning.
 Towards the end of 2017, the park became a pilot location for the local government's "street vendor" initiative, providing free spaces for impoverished households in District 1 to conduct business under the regulations.